protongraph/protongraph/README.md

 ## Social medias

-Despite being a very new project, the ConceptGraph community is growing.
+Despite being a very new project, the Protongraph community is growing.
 Head over to the Discord server if you want to ask for help and hear about every little update or work in progress.
 Head over to Youtube or LBRY to access video tutorials.

 + **Discord server:** https://discord.gg/utUtB5r